melsman/mlkit/doc/arm64-abi.md

 The public raise bridge receives context and exception via the C ABI, installs x28, and protects the exception in x27 while deallocating intervening regions.
-It then restores the previous handler, SP and FP, places the handler closure/exception in x0/x1, and transfers to the handler with the recorded continuation.
+It then restores the previous handler, SP and FP, places the handler closure/exception in x0/x1, installs the recorded continuation in LR, and branches to the handler without overwriting LR.
 There must be no GC safepoint between protecting the exception in x27 and delivering it to the handler; deallocation must not introduce one.
 Crossing a foreign callback boundary by a nonlocal raise is not implicitly
 supported: wrappers must retain the existing exported-call exception policy and restore the foreign frame/preserved registers before returning to C.